mlaradji/dtd/README.md

 # Requirements

 SageMath 8.2 is perhaps the only requirement.
-An .ipynb reader is required to read the examples.
+An ipynb reader is required to read the examples.

 # Features